PraveenAShukla/PraveenAShukla.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Praveen Shukla—an AI & Data Science undergrad at MBZUAI in Abu Dhabi.
+Hi, I'm Praveen Shukla—an AI Engineering undergrad at MBZUAI in Abu Dhabi.
 I work on graph deep learning, LLM agents, and healthcare AI, aiming to build ML systems that reason over real-world data and stay useful in production.

 What I’m working on
 ------